 These symptoms typically peak after about 24 to 72 hours, then usually start to improve.

 Delirium Tremens: A Serious Form of Alcohol Withdrawal

 In rare instances, a person can experience a severe form of alcohol detox symptoms known as delirium tremens or DTs.
 An estimated 5 percent of all people who go through alcohol detox will go through the DTs.
 Symptoms associated with the DTs include:

 - Severe confusion

-Because of the health risks associated with the DTs, it is important that a person who could experience moderate and severe symptoms receive treatment at an inpatient treatment facility.
-There, medical professionals can monitor a person’s blood pressure, heart rate and temperature.
+Because of the health risks associated with the DTs, it is important that a person who could experience moderate and severe symptoms receive treatment at a medical detox facility.
+There, medical professionals can monitor a person’s blood pressure, heart rate, and temperature.
 They can also administer medications to reduce the likelihood a person will have a seizure, as well as reduce agitation whenever possible.

 While there are potential difficulties to going through alcohol detox, the reward is even greater: sobriety.
 Once a person makes it through their initial alcohol detox symptoms, they can continue on the mental path to long-term recovery.
 Through continued therapy and participation in support groups, successful long-term sobriety after detox is possible.